clairsebastian/dius-bowling-game/README.md

 # dius-bowling-game

 This is repsitory has a solution for the Bowling Game coding problem (https://github.com/DiUS/coding-tests/blob/master/dius_bowling.md).
-This solution solves the first part of the problem.
+This solution solves the first part of the problem and rules for the last frame.

 # Pre-requisites